ANP-Granular/ParticleTracking/docs/source/RodTracker/RodTracker.md

   ]
 }
 ```
-### Tracking vs. only reconstruction
+### Tracking vs. Reconstruction-only

 The checkbox titled *Tracking* toggles the use of tracking and reconstruction-only mode.

 In the reconstruction-only mode the particle number assignments are kept *as-is*.
 This means, that 3D coordinates are reconstructed from without attempting to find the *correct*/a *better* assignments.
 This is very useful, if only some manual adjustments have been made to the 2D rod data or their number assignment and their 3D coordinates need an update.

 The tracking mode on the other hand attempts to find an optimal assignment of particle numbers between camera angles within one frame.
-Additionally, tracking particles over all frames is attempted, i.e. assigning the same ID to it.
+Additionally, tracking particles over all frames is attempted, i.e. assigning the same ID to the same particle.
 For more information about the used metric, have a look at `create_weights()` and `match_frame()` in the [matchND module](../ParticleDetection-api/reconstruct_3D/matchND.rst).

 ### Evaluation plots